cshutchinson/map-filter-reduce-exercises/README.md

 //   'Zach' ]
 ```

-It's important to take note of the `return` inside of the anonymous function that is passed into `.map()`.
-Without that, our array of first names will not be quite what we expect.
+xit's important to take note of the `return` inside of the anonymous function that is passed into `.map()`.
+Wxithout that, our array of first names will not be quxite what we expect.

 ```javascript
 users.map(function (user) {